Fort Cherry School District

 Fort Cherry School District is a small, rural public school district located in southwestern Pennsylvania.
 It covers a portion of outlying Pittsburgh rural areas.
-The district serves students in a 58 sqmi area that includes the suburban boroughs of McDonald and Midway and the village of Hickory, as well as the predemoinantly rural townships of Robinson and Mount Pleasant.
+The district serves students in a 58 sqmi area that includes the suburban boroughs of McDonald and Midway and the village of Hickory, as well as the predominantly rural townships of Robinson and Mount Pleasant.
 According to a 2008 local census, it serves a resident population of 8,878.
 The residents' per capita income was $17,963, while median family income was $45,688.

 History

 The Fort Cherry School District was established in 1954, bringing together the schools of McDonald, Midway, Mount Pleasant Township, and Robinson Township.